 Response: We examined the ENSO variability in section 4.3.
 The NINO3.4 auto-correlation is examined.
 Same as that in Kirman and Shukla (2002), the tendency of phase transition is strong in both the IE platform and the SC model.
 In our SC model, the irregular ENSO variability with wide ranges of period can be reasonably reproduced.
 The ENSO interannual variability is more concentrated at biennial period with the weakest spectrum power in the IE platform.

 The Walker Circulation changes can be represented by the changes in 200-hPa velocity potential (Figure 5a).
 In accompany with the significant cooling, there is a strong subsidence in the tropical eastern Pacific and the North Indian Ocean.
 Vertical convection is enhanced in the tropical central and western Pacific, creating a local excessive rainfall.
-We clarified this in Page 8 Line 19-23.
+We clarified this on Page 8 Line 19-23.

-8. P7 L55: It is difficult to see clearly the similarity (in particular in the Northen Hemispehre) between Fig 2b, 4a, and 4b to argue that they are related.
+8. P7 L55: It is difficult to see clearly the similarity (in particular in the Northern Hemispehre) between Fig 2b, 4a, and 4b to argue that they are related.
 Pattern correlation (globally or NH and SH separately) among these quantities will be of useful to support.

-Response: Surface temperature can be modified by the net surface radiation, surface heat fluxes, solar penetration at the bottom of the mixed layer, as well as the vertical motion associated with the wind stress curl.
-We examined the contribution of each item in the revised manuscript.
-It is assumed that the deterministic part of the surface cooling is the stronger solar penetration at the bottom of the mixed layer.
-The oceanic upwelling and downwelling associated with the surface wind curl are responsible for the surface cooling and warming at regional scales.
-This is partly responsible for the spatial differences among the surface temperature, surface stress and mixed layer depth changes.
+Response: Because surface temperature are related to the net surface radiation, surface heat fluxes, solar penetration at the bottom of the mixed layer, as well as the vertical motion associated with the wind stress curl, we only refer to the qualitative relationships between the major features.
+This is clarified on Page ??
+Line ??.

 9. P10 L20: Xin et al (2013) is not available for review